 Worker Gender: 58% female 42% male

-Top Five Industries: Oil & Gas, Agriculture, Metal Fabrication, Construction Healthcare
+Top Five Industries: Oil & Gas, Agriculture, Metal Fabrication, Construction, and Healthcare

 Top Five Occupations: Welder, Laborer, Farmer, Engineer and Teacher